Rails-Designer/kern/README.md

 ### Generators

-If you want to customize any available view or feature, you can run:
+If you want to customize any available feature (e.g. sign up, log in, etc.), you can run: `bin/rails generate kern:feature`.

-- `bin/rails generate kern:views`;
-- `bin/rails generate kern:feature`.

 Append `--help` to see the generator's help.